Unidata/git-recipes/cookbook.md

 ### Better log output

-git log is very powerful.
+git log is very powerful and flexible.
 Here is a [nice alias](http://pyrtsa.posterous.com/aligning-your-git-logs) to make git log a bit easier to view.

 ### Undoing stuff